samadali786/samadali786/README.md

 - 🌱 Currently learning ...

-        • Currently I am learning more in-depth understanding of Cybersecurity frameworks, malware static and dynamic analysis, Network packet analyzing, Network enumeration, and how to read, analyzing and correlate Endpoints, Network, and
+        • Currently I am learning more in-depth understanding of Cybersecurity frameworks, static and dynamic malware analysis, Network security, log analysis and mangement in SIEM, vulnerability management, and web application security.
-          Application logs in SIEM.

 - 📫 How to reach me: ...